DataWanderers/template-R-package/README.md

 ### inst

-Files (such as how to cite your package) that become available when the package is available go here.
+Files (such as how to cite your package) that become available when the package is installed go here.

 ## Auxiliary folders & files

 - README.md

-Your marketing material!
+Your cool marketing material!

 <!-- badges: start -->
 <!--